buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 3: Enable Pretty Permalinks

-Prior to activating BuddyPress, it is imperative to ensure that pretty permalinks are enabled on your WordPress installation, as they are essential for the proper functioning of BuddyPress.
+Before activating BuddyPress, it is imperative to ensure that pretty permalinks are enabled on your WordPress installation, as they are essential for the proper functioning of BuddyPress.
 This setting can be verified under `Settings → Permalinks` in your WordPress administrative area.

 ### Step 4: Activate BuddyPress